 The Wright Award is given on an as-needed basis to honor those individuals who have devoted their energies to the betterment of the Association’s education programs.
 The award was named in honor of James Wright.

 Jim received a BS in Nautical Science from the U.S. Merchant Marine Academy, Kings Point, L.I., NY.
 He was employed by Lima Electric Co, Inc. in various Generator Sales and Engineering positions from 1968-1986 when Marathon Electric Mfg.
 Corp. acquired Lima Electric Co.
-He has been with Marathon since the acquisition of Lima in 1986, and is still employed with Marathon as a Sr. Product Engineer - Generators.
+He remained with Marathon until his retirement in 2012.

-Jim has been very involved in EGSA for decades having served on the Technical & Standards Committee (1973-78), chaired the Education Committee (1985-94).
+Jim was very involved in EGSA for decades having served on the Technical & Standards Committee (1973-78), chaired the Education Committee (1985-94).
 He also served as Secretary-Treasurer (1987), Second Vice President (1988), First Vice President (1989) and President (1990).
 He was awarded the Timmler Award in 1989 for his work with the Education Committee and won the Carpenter Award in 1992.
 He has served with the EGSA On-Site Power Generation School from its inception in 1983 to date.
-He is the author of two chapters of the EGSA On-Site Power Reference Guide (2nd, 3rd and 4th Editions).
-He has been a featured speaker at a number of national and regional conventions and technical conferences, and he has written a number of technical articles for EGSA’s Powerline magazine.
+He authored two chapters of the EGSA On-Site Power Reference Guide (2nd, 3rd and 4th Editions).
+He was a featured speaker at a number of national and regional conventions and technical conferences, and he has written a number of technical articles for EGSA’s Powerline magazine.

 In 2007, the EGSA Board of Directors established an Instructor Appreciation Program for the purpose of recognizing the contributions on instructors -- and their employers -- who have devoted significant time and effort to the EGSA Rowley Schools of On-Site Power Generation, and who have taught in the school for at least 5 years.